-BMW low coolant warning typically comes on due to the low coolant level in the expansion tank located in the engine bay.
+BMW's low coolant warning typically comes on due to the low coolant level in the engine bay's expansion tank.

 Checking the coolant level on a BMW is easy and takes less than five minutes.
 It is crucial to follow the correct procedure to avoid injuries and get an accurate reading.

 - Engine coolant level light on